emmaade-tx/Emoji-REST-API/README.md

 **Usage**
 -----
 ----------
-To use this package, You need to set your environment variables to define your database parameters in your .env file to your local configuration.
+To use this package, You need to set your environment variables.
+Define your database parameters in your `.env file`

     driver = mysql
     host = 127.0.0.1
     port = port
     username = [Your username]
     password = [Your password]
-    database  = [Your databse ]
+    database  = [Your databse]

 Finally, boot-up the API service with PHP's Built-in web server:

-    php -S localhost:8080 -t public/
+    `$ php -S localhost:8000 -t public`

 All examples are shown in [POSTMAN](http://www.getpostman.com/).